sbelenki/Self-MRI/README.md

-# Self-MRI: Self-Supervised Learning for Accelerated MRI Image Reconstruction
+# Self-MRI (Self-Supervised Learning for Accelerated MRI Image Reconstruction)

 ## About